A Splendid Little Fort in Miami (1898)

 Fort Brickell

-On April 5th, 1898, the Brickells agreed to allow for a temporary battery to be constructed on their property.
+On April 5, 1898, Mary Brickell agreed to allow for a temporary battery to be constructed on their property.
 The fortification was constructed just east of today’s Brickell Avenue and Eighteenth Road.
 The army erected a bunker forty-five feet in diameter and twenty feet in height on a ridge facing Biscayne Bay.
 Although originally planned to have four guns, the battery was armed with only two guns.

 The two heavy guns were mounted outside the fortification.
 Behind the guns was the earth mound, or bunker, which encased a wooden room in the center to house the magazine.

-The guns were positioned to face the “dog leg” in the ship channel dredged only one year earlier by Henry Flagler’s shipping company.
-The channel ran from Cape Florida to the mouth of the Miami River.
-The “dog leg” referred to the sharp turn in the channel as it approaches the mouth of the Miami River.
+The guns were positioned to face the “dog leg” in the ship channel dredged only one year earlier by Henry Flagler’s shipping company which ran from Cape Florida to the mouth of the Miami River.
+The “dog leg” referred to the sharp turn in the ship lane as a vessel would approach the mouth of the Miami River.
 Ironically, the channel was only dredged to twelve feet and was not deep enough for the types of ships that the fort was erected to protect.

 The Miami Minutemen and Foolish Excitement